 For additional information and examples please check the GPL FAQ and, for developers, take a look at this specific question.

-For the Advisories section I adopted a full responsible disclosure till 2008 (the old policy), then I opted for a find&release full-disclosure by cutting the step of contacting the developers and waiting their times, from the end of 2010 I started to use bug bounty services like ZDI and Idefence, while from September 2012 I started my own company.
-That's the date from which the Advisories section is no longer updated.
+For the Advisories section I adopted a full responsible disclosure till 2008 (the old policy), then I opted for a find&release full-disclosure by cutting the step of contacting the developers and waiting their times, from the end of 2010 I started to use bug bounty services like ZDI and IDefense, while from September 2012 I started my own company REVULN.
+That's the date from when the Advisories section is no longer updated.

 The best way to find what you need on this website is through the Find function (CTRL-F) of your browser.